abstractmachine/head-md-possible-bodies/presskit/readme.md

 Possible Bodies is a collaboration between the [Master Media Design](https://www.hesge.ch/head/en/programs-research/master-arts-media-design) ([HEAD – Genève](https://www.hesge.ch/head/en/)) and [Swiss Paraplegic Group](https://www.paraplegie.ch/en/).

-This project focuses on creating playful, immersive virtual reality experiences to facilitate the rehabilitation of people with motor difficulties.
-The result will be six functional and semi-functional virtual reality prototypes.
+This workshop focused on creating playful, immersive virtual reality experiences to facilitate the rehabilitation of people with motor difficulties.
+Six functional and semi-functional virtual reality prototypes have been created.

-Our mission in this project is to develop unique prototypes that use immersive gameplay to explore new potentials for rehabilitation.
+Our mission in this project was to develop unique prototypes that use immersive gameplay to explore new potentials for rehabilitation.

 ## PDF Presentations
+A complete PDF presentation of all the projects will be located here: [Possible Bodies Workshop](https://github.com/tarahachler/possible-bodies/releases/latest).

 These are individual PDF presentations of each project.

 - [Da’ata]